 What is noise induced hearing loss?

-Prolonged exposure over 85 decibels will also cause damage.
+And prolonged exposure over 85 decibels will also cause damage.
 The National Institute on Deafness and Communication Disorders (NIDC) has a full rundown of how the ear works if you want all the technical details on sound transfer.

-Humans cannot regrow hair cells so damage done to your hearing is permanent.
-Noise induced hearing loss is no joke.
+Humans cannot regrow hair cells, so damage done to your hearing is permanent.
+Noise-induced hearing loss is no joke.

 What should I look for in hearing protection?

 Hearing protectors are rated by their Noise Reduction Rating (NRR).
 You will see a range of offerings from 20-35+ NRR ear muffs and ear plugs.
-If you have a table saw and your working distance decibel level is 110dB then a 35 NRR hearing muff should do it – right?
+If you have a table and saw, and your working distance decibel level is 110dB, then a 35 NRR hearing muff should do it – right?
 110-35 = 85dB.
 Confusingly no – the formula is a bit trickier as the 35 NRR actual decibel reduction is (NRR – 7)/2.
 Or, (35-7)/2 = 14dB reduction against the 110dB table saw makes for a 96dB actual sound.

 Best music playing hearing protectors